Magisk-Modules-Repo/MagiskHidePropsConf/README.md

 ### Collecting logs manually
 If you can't run the `props` script for some reason, the module logs are stored in /data/adb/mhpc and all files in that directory would be useful for troubleshooting.
 The Magisk log (retrieved from /cache or saved from the Magisk Manager) and magisk.log.bak would also help.
 Providing the output from terminal might be useful as well.

+Please provide the above mentioned files in an archive (zip-file), for simplicity.

 ## Donations
 If you've had any help from me or this module, any kind of [donation](https://forum.xda-developers.com/donatetome.php?u=4667597) to support the work involved would of course be appreciated.